Observation of stochastic resonance in directed propagation of cold atoms

 To explore stochastic resonance we tune the random noise $\Gamma_S$ without changing the optical lattice, described by well depth $U_0$.
-From {(S1-S6), supplementary notes} we see that if we tune lattice intensity $I$ and detuning $\Delta$ such that the ratio $I/\Delta$ remains constant, we may vary $\Gamma_S$ ($\propto I/{\Delta}^2$) without changing $U_0$ ($\propto I/\Delta$).
+From (\ref{eq:a1} - \ref{eq:a5}), we see that if we tune lattice intensity $I$ and detuning $\Delta$ such that the ratio $I/\Delta$ remains constant, we may vary $\Gamma_S$ ($\propto I/{\Delta}^2$) without changing $U_0$ ($\propto I/\Delta$).

 Fig.~\ref{fig:spectraz}(a) shows the probe transmission spectrum for a specific lattice well-depth.
 A spectral feature denoted $\Omega_Z$ arises because the Z-probe induces Raman transitions between adjacent vibrational levels in each well~\cite{grynprl1996}, in this case separated by $\sim \pm 170$ KHz.
 The peak (dip) corresponds to photons absorbed from a pump beam (the probe) and emitted into the probe (a pump beam).
 Further, we observe Brillouin resonances denoted as $\Omega_B$ which are a signature of directional transport as explained below.
-Fig.~\ref{fig:spectraz}(b) shows that the observed $\Omega_Z$ and $\Omega_B$-values, as the well-depth is varied, {are in good agreement with the calculated values, shown by lines, for $\Omega_Z$ ((S5), supplementary notes) and $\Omega_X$ (\ref{eq:omx}), respectively.}
+Fig.~\ref{fig:spectraz}(b) shows that the observed $\Omega_Z$ and $\Omega_B$-values, as the well-depth is varied, {are in good agreement with the calculated values, shown by lines, for $\Omega_Z$ (\ref{eq:b4}) and $\Omega_X$ (\ref{eq:omx}), respectively.}

-The features $\Omega_B$, despite coinciding with $\pm \Omega_X$, cannot arise from non-propagating atoms oscillating inside wells, because the Z-probe operator is quadratic in $x$ (Sec.
-S4, supplementary notes).
+The features $\Omega_B$, despite coinciding with $\pm \Omega_X$, cannot arise from non-propagating atoms oscillating inside wells, because the Z-probe operator is quadratic in $x$ (Appendix D).
 Instead, the Z-probe interferes with the lattice beams, producing propagating modulations that drive directed transport.
 Note that the contributions to the pump-probe spectrum from two of the four lattice beams, $\vec{k}_3$ and $\vec{k}_4$, are suppressed due to Doppler-broadening in the $z$-direction~\cite{aspect1998}.

 The interference of the $\hat{y}$-polarized probe with $\hat{y}$-polarized lattice beams $\vec{k}_1$, $\vec{k}_2$ ($|\vec{k}_{1, 2}| = |\vec{k}_p| = k$) generates a propagating \emph{intensity} modulation in directions $\pm x$ {\dcor (\ref{eq:probe:U}-\ref{eq:cos:part}).
 As discussed above, optimal } directed propagation is expected at $\delta = \pm \Omega_X$, precisely the features marked $\Omega_B$ in Fig.~\ref{fig:spectraz}(a).
 This velocity class, instead of diffusing in all directions, is ratcheted along $\pm x$, yielding a bidirectional ratchet.